argonne-lcrc/user-guides/docs/account-project-management/ssh.md

 > Too many authentication failures

-You have failed an SSH key or Duo credential check and were kicked out to avoid a block (one will be issued after 3 failed attempts for 30 minutes).
-You can try again with the correct SSH key passphrase and Duo device accepted prompt.
+You have failed an SSH key or Duo credential check and were kicked out to avoid a block in Duo (a Duo block will be issued after 3 failed attempts for 30 minutes and will be cleared automatically).
+You can try again with the correct SSH key passphrase and Accepting your login attempt from your Duo device.

+> Operation Timed Out

+You have failed an SSH key or Duo credential check too many times and have been blocked by the Argonne firewall.
+You will need to send an email to LCRC support with the IP address you are trying to connect from.
+Please make sure to send your real, public IP and not one from your local network.
+After we remove the block, please check your SSH and Duo settings to correct the issue before trying your connection again to avoid future blocks.

 ### Downed Login Nodes